osPlanning/omx/api/r/README.md

 # Open Matrix R API

 This is the R API for the Open Matrix Project.
+Also check out the [omxr] (https://github.com/gregmacfarlane/omxr) package.

 # Loading the OMX API in R